Kirthik1104/Treap/README.md

 <h2>Algorithm:</h2>
-<h4>BST</h4> divides all its sub-trees into two segments; the left sub-tree and the right sub-tree.
+<h4>BST</h4>Divides all its sub-trees into two segments; the left sub-tree and the right sub-tree.
 Every node’s value is strictly higher than
 the value of its left child and strictly lower than the value of its right child.
 The following characteristics of a binary search tree, a node-based binary tree data structure, are present:
 • Only nodes with keys lower than the node's key are found in the left subtree of a node.